Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ![A screenshot of SatDump showing this usse](../../assets/images/Radio/Viterbi-spikes.png) *You can see the spikes on the viterbi, on a video you'd see `NOSYNC` constantly popping up*

-Two things can cause this issue:
-- **The signal is too weak** → Make sure your gain is set properly or get a bigger dish.
+This predominantly happens when **you are dropping samples**, which happens either when your SDR is unable to sample the radio spectrum as quickly as you set it to, or when your computer is too slow to process all samples quickly enough.
+To fix this, you can try a few things:
+- Enable the `High power` power plan
+- Set SatDump to the highest priority in your task manager (If possible)
-- **You are dropping samples** → Disable battery optimization, enable the `High power` power plan, close other apps/programs, lower the sampling rate.
+- Disable battery optimization, close other apps/programs
+- Lower the sampling rate

+If you are still dropping samples after trying these, you might want to try another device, or an OS which isn't resource heavy such as Linux.

 # Colors of received imagery